 It’s that time of year – Open Enrollment!
 Your HR department has probably started to talk about your benefit options for next year.
 Some companies offer several plan choices; some only have one plan you can choose.
 Or your company may no longer offer health insurance.
-Instead, you may receive an allowance to go to the public or private exchange to purchase insurance yourself.
-Either way, signing up for your benefits can be confusing.
+Instead, you may receive an allowance to go to the Marketplace.
+Regardless of where you get your benefits, it is important to consider the following when buying insurance.

 Comparing Insurance Plans